esper-io/console_docs/docs/billing/README.md

-Billing is a section in the Console to help users purchase the Ops plan, our basic MDM-catered offering.
+Billing is a section in the Console to help users purchase the Bridge plan, our basic MDM-catered offering.

 :::tip